eunbeek/findBrokenGlass/README.md

 This repo is a open source tool to check a connection status of URLs found from the input file, using Java.
 It returns "[code] url status" in each line.

 ### Features
- - looking for the URLs in the input file
+ - Looking for the URLs in the input file
  - Accepting over two input files
  - Returning 200 code with Good status, 400 and 404 codes with Bad status
  - Colouring the output by the status : Good - Green, Bad - Red, Redirect - Blue, Fail - Red, UnKnown - Gray